WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config64 is made for stable release 6.4.X
 - mywsl-config65 is made for stable release 6.5.X

-- mywsl-configrc is made for next release candidate 6.6-rc
+- mywsl-configrc is made for release candidate 6.6-rc

 - mywsl-configlt is made for longterm release 5.10.X